p-e-w/sorcery/README.md

 ## Requirements

-For Sorcery to work, you need:
+For Sorcery to work, you need one of the following:

-* A text completion backend
-* Instruct mode enabled
-* System prompt enabled
-* Any character-specific system prompt overrides *disabled*
+* A **text completion** backend with instruct mode and system prompt enabled, and character-specific system prompt overrides disabled.
+* A **chat completion** backend with the main prompt enabled.

-Most users of local models will already have this configuration, and don't need to do anything special.
+Most users will already have such a configuration, and don't need to do anything special.

-Sorcery may or may not work with API-only hosted models supporting only chat completion mode.
-I don't use such models myself, and haven't tested this case.
-Feedback is appreciated.
+Sorcery is developed and tested with the latest stable version of SillyTavern.
+It may or may not work with older versions.
+Sorcery relies on several interfaces from SillyTavern's internal API, which makes backward compatibility difficult to achieve.

 ## Installation